christ-0ff/Digital-Electronics-1/Labs/04-segment/READMe.md

            '0';

 -- Next "same" processes are working too...
-I just wanted to make copy of them on github that is more accessible than Vivado projects.
+--I just wanted to make copy of them on github that is more accessible than Vivado projects.

 --    -- Turn LED(7) on if input value is a power of two, ie 1, 2, 4, or 8
 --    p_led7 : process (SW)
 --    begin